Grinnode-live/grinnode.live/documentation/attacks/2020_11_reorg-51-percent.md

 ### Overview of the attack

 #### Grin Hashrate increase
-Grin network hashrate has increased considerably 3 times, between 22:40:42 and 02:27:17 UTC .
-This coincides with the Nicehash rate doubling in this time with well over 50% of the network hashrate currently outside of known pools.
+Grin network hashrate saw a considerable increase 3 times, between 22:40:42 and 02:27:17 UTC.
+This coincides with the Nicehash rate doubling in this time, with well over 50% of the network hashrate outside of known pools.

 - Grin unknown miners and pools hashrate during the attack [1]
 <img src="images/grin-mining-stats.png" alt="Grin unknown miners and pools hashrate pools Hashrate" width="600">